Why we work in Sierra Leone

 Inspiring Readers in Sierra Leone

 Thousands children in Sierra Leone have books in their classrooms thanks to our Inspiring Readers programme.
 Inspiring Readers establishes Book Box Libraries full of brand new, carefully selected books in schools where pupils would otherwise share just a few old tattered textbooks.
 In addition, we train teachers in how to bring those books to life in the classroom and connect each school with a local Children’s Corner where a specially trained librarian can provide on-going support for the school and its pupils.
 Inspiring Readers in Sierra Leone is funded by players of People’s Postcode Lottery.
 Find out more about Inspiring Readers

 We provide brand new academic books in a range of disciplines for the University of Sierra Leone (which includes the Institute of Public Administration and the College of Medical and Health Sciences as well as Fourah Bay College), for Njala University and for a number of other tertiary institutions throughout the country.

 Books for better health in Sierra Leone

 There is an urgent need for update to date medical texts across Sierra Leone, particularly as the country is still recovering following the devastating Ebola crisis.
-Every year, we provide brand new medical books for a network of hospitals and medical colleges across the country.
+Every year, we provide brand new medical books for a network of hospitals and medical colleges across the country, with many being distributed through the inspiring NGO, Practical Tools Initiative.
 These books allow practising professionals to keep their skills up to date and help educate the next generation of health care providers.

 *Stats from Human Development Index 2018